 Alice is a sound artist and researcher from the UK.
-Currently a research assistant and Ph.D. candidate for the Chair of Complex and Intelligent Systems, Passau University, Germany.
+She is currently a research assistant and Fellow at the Chair of Embedded Intelligence for Health Care and Wellbeing (EIHW) at Augsburg University, Germany.
 Alice works across an array of disciplines, predominately exploring the intersections between scientific research and the arts, with particular focus on the human experience and perception of sound.
 Alice has shown work at venues including; Basilica Hudson (Hudson, NY, USA), Pioneer Works (New York, NY, USA), PACE (New York, NY, USA) and Parker Gallery (Whitechapel, London, UK).
 Alice recently completed her MFA in Sound Arts at Columbia University, New York City - where she was in residence at Columbia's Computer Music Centre.

 Frederik Tollund Juutilainen